camunda/camunda-docs/docs/components/optimize/userguide/additional-features/footer.md

 ---
-id: additional-features
+id: footer
-title: Additional features
+title: Footer
+description: Take a closer look at engine connection status, Elasticsearch connection, import progress, and more.
 ---

 # Footer